AndrejStojkovic/monkeytype-typing-script/README.md

-# monkeytype-typing-script
+# Monkeytype Typing Script

 A Python script I made for testing purposes on monkeytype.com